PrinsFrank/standards/README.md

 HttpStatusCode::from(404)->name;  // Not_Found
 HttpStatusCode::Not_Found;       // HttpStatusCode::Not_Found

-public function foo(HttpStatusCode $httpStatusCode) {} // Use spec as typehint to enforce valid value
+function foo(HttpStatusCode $httpStatusCode) {} // Use spec as typehint to enforce valid value
 ```

 There can be status codes that are temporarily assigned.
 Those are marked with the `TemporaryAssignment` attribute.
 To check if a specific case is temporarily assigned, you can use the `isTemporaryAssignment` method which returns a boolean, or `getTemporaryAssignmentExpiresAt` which returns a DateTimeImmutable or null.